thomastay/personal-blog/content/Dear-recruiter-your-email-is-not-interesting.md

 If I hate phone calls so much, even with a customer service agent whose *job* it is to attend to me, there's no way that I'll enjoy calling you.
 And I'm willing to bet that many engineers are in the same boat.

-So if you really want to hire me, why not consider email?
+So, if you really want to hire me, why not consider email?
 You're already emailing me, why do we have to switch to a different medium?

 ### It's not about me